amantalwar04/agency/rider-free-multi-purpose-bootstrap-template/readme.txt

 Credits :
 -------
-=> Design and developed: "WebThemez"  http://webthemez.com
+=> Design and developed: "ATWish"  http://ATWish.com
-=> For more free web themes: http://webthemez.com
+=> For more free web themes: http://ATWish.com
 => Framework : http://getbootstrap.com
 => Image: All the images are used for DEMO purous only. we are not responsible for copyrights issues.
 => http://imageion.net/